Level crossings in the United Kingdom: MCBR – manually controlled barriers remotely monitored

 An MCBR is exactly the same as an MCB crossing except that the controlling signalbox is not directly next to the crossing, but can be within 1/4 mi of the crossing.
 The signaller requires a clear view of the crossing to determine that the crossing is clear before releasing the protecting signals.
 In poor viewing conditions such as mist, fog or falling snow it may be necessary to appoint an additional person placed at the crossing to advise the signaller that the crossing is clear.
 An example of this type of crossing is at Driffield, East Riding of Yorkshire.

 MCB-CCTV – manually controlled barriers monitored with closed-circuit television

 An MCB-CCTV crossing is the same as an MCB crossing except that it may be many miles away from the controlling signal box.
-CCTV cameras mounted in close proximity to the crossing enables the signaller to monitor the road closure and to determine the crossing is clear, before releasing the protecting signals.
+Two CCTV cameras mounted in close proximity to the crossing enables the signaller to monitor the road closure and to determine the crossing is clear, before releasing the protecting signals.
+The second camera is a backup for when the main camera fails for any reason.
 This type of crossing has caused many crossing signal boxes to become redundant on various lines across the country.
 The first crossing of this type was trialled at Funtham's Lane, near Peterborough, Cambridgeshire in 1970.